Best Practices

 Use Batch Operations

-Send multiple messages in a single request:
+Send to multiple recipients in a single request:

 // ❌ Not optimal - Multiple requests